Emericdefay/OCR_P10/README.md

 ## 🎈 Usage <a name = "usage"></a>

-<p>Once you ran the server, you can check those endpoints and get documentation on them from the <a href="https://documenter.getpostman.com/view/15717033/TzXwFyk3">Postman API Collection</a>.</p>
+<p>Once you ran the server, you can check those endpoints and get documentation on them from the <a href="https://documenter.getpostman.com/view/15717033/TzeTH8pK">Postman API Collection</a>.</p>
+<p> You can also import this collection in your own workplace : <a href="https://documenter.getpostman.com/view/15717033/TzXwFyk3">collection</a>.</p>

 ## ⛏️ Built Using <a name = "built_using"></a>